 Based on the foregoing discussions, the following recommendations could be forwarded to ensure environmental concern in Ethiopia.
 There is a tremendous need for more environmental education to increase public environmental awareness at various levels of society.
 The integration of scientific and indigenous knowledge is also helpful in research on the environment.
 Research helps in assessing and publicizes the gravity of environmental problems, developing adaptation methods for different problems.
 It is also essential to integrate environmental considerations into all national development plans, sectoral policies, and programs.
 Stronger institutions, experts, and partnerships among stakeholders are needed to solve environmental problems from the grassroots.
 Governmental and nongovernmental actors and the donor community must collaborate and coordinate their activities to achieve better results, and encourage the participation of different stakeholders in decision-making at all levels.
 In Ethiopian, there is rule-oriented approach, low enforcement capacity, and also legal gaps in the implementation of policy documents.
-Legislative action must establish standards for different environmental policy of the country.
+Legislative action must establish standards for different environmental concerns.
+Furthermore, establish strong planning, monitoring and evaluation systems on the environmental policy of the country.
 In general, for the future well-being of our environment depending on good politics, integrated efforts of all concerned bodies working with the environment and adequate support of our overseas partners and international communities are very essential.